canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 intrinsic width to the intrinsic height in the resource.
 The specified width and specified

-height are the values of the width
+height are the values of the width and height attributes respectively.

 The two attributes must be omitted if the resource in question does not have both an intrinsic width and an intrinsic height.